-In light of recent events with sales being postponed for the time being we are offering breeders the opportunity to advertise animals for sale on our website.
+The Irish Angus Cattle Society offers its breeders the opportunity to advertise animals for sale on this page.
 Please contact the office for further details.

 Difficult calving can result in serious economic loss through calf and cow mortality.
 The Angus breed is renowned for ease of calving.
 Due to its size and short gestation period, Angus is particularly suitable to farmers whose objective is to secure a calf per cow each year.

 Angus breeding is practiced to a large extent in the West and Northwest, where its qualities of hardiness and ability to thrive under less favoured grazing conditions are well recognized.
 The breed is well suited to extremes of weather and can be out-wintered very satisfactorily.